zseta/scylladb-docs-homepage/manual/master/cql/compaction.md

 ---

 `min_sstable_size` (default: 52,428,800)
-: All SSTables smaller than this number of bytes are put into the same bucket.
+: All SSTables smaller than this number of bytes are eligible to be put into the same bucket, provided they are at least `min_sstable_age` old.

+---

+`min_sstable_age` (default: 3600)
+: The minimum age, in seconds, an SSTable must have before it is eligible to be put into the same bucket as other SSTables smaller than `min_sstable_size`.
+  SSTables smaller than `min_sstable_size` that were written more recently than this are kept in their own size tier, so that similarly sized SSTables are compacted together while they are still being actively written, avoiding excessive write amplification.

 ---